 The madison will be included in the Olympic programme at Tokyo 2020 for the first time since 2008, where women will compete in the event for the first time.

 Women will race over 30km (120 laps), while the men race 50km (200 laps).
 Intermediate sprints are held every 10 laps, with five points for the winner followed by three, two and one for the next three over the line - while these points are doubled for the final sprint at the end of the race.
 Teams can also earn 20 points by gaining a lap on the main bunch.

 One rider is always active, while the other continues to ride round, but is effectively 'resting' at the top of the track.
 When the active rider needs a breather, around every lap and a half or so, they 'hand-sling' their partner into the action.
 The best madison duos have an endurance rider capable of gaining a lap and a sprinter to win points.

 With all teams racing at the same time, trying to gain a lap on their rivals or win sprints, it is quite an impressive spectacle.
 The team with the most points at the end of the race is the winner and if there is a draw on points, places in the final sprint determine the winner.

 The omnium has had a major overhaul following the Rio 2016 Olympics, changing from a six-race event over two days to a four-race event held on a single day.

 All three individual timed events have been dropped.
-The new format consists of four bunch races, with the scratch, elimination and points races retained and a new event - the tempo race - added.
-This also means the omnium is now a pure endurance event instead of a test of sprinting and endurance.
+The format now consists of four bunch races, with the scratch, elimination and points races retained alongside the tempo race.
+This has transformed the omnium into a pure endurance event instead of a test of sprinting and endurance.